JNRowe/vim-configs/README.rst

 versions.
 It will *not* work with neovim_, and that is unlikely to change in the near future.

-If you want a rambling back story, see ``background.rst`` in this repository.
+If you want a rambling backstory, see ``background.rst`` in this repository.

 If you find any problems with the files in this repository either file an issue_, or drop me an email_.
 However, please do not report problems when